EPICKnowledgeSociety/awesome-zero-knowledge-proof/zkEVM.md

 - With Polynomial Commitment schemes, the cicuits become one or two degree smaller
 - Prover Algorithms are parallelizable and thus we can use hardware acceleration
 - Recursive proofs lower the cost of on-chain verification
+- Range proofs can done efficiently using Lookups in PLONK
+- Bitwise operations can be done on tupes in PLONK
+- PLONK can also be used to prove the consistency of read write operations